Evidence and Paul's Journeys:

 Archeologists have discovered a first century inscription at Delphi, in central Greece, referring to Gallio as the Roman Proconsul of Greece.
 The year of Gallio’s proconsulship corresponds to 52 AD, which is the approximate date of Paul’s trial before Gallio as recorded in Acts.

 In the ancient world, Ephesus was known both as a center of magic and as a university town.
-But the city’s chief claim to fame was that it contained of one of the seven wonders of the ancient world: the temple of the goddess Artemis, or Diana.
+But the city’s chief claim to fame was that it contained one of the seven wonders of the ancient world: the temple of the goddess Artemis, or Diana.

 In an archeological excavation of Corinth in 1929, a first century pavement was uncovered which contains the following inscription: "Erastus, Procurator and Aedile, laid this pavement at his own expense."
 Was this the Erastus who was the companion of Paul?

 According to Acts, the crowd began calling Barnabas Zeus and Paul Hermes.
 Archeological evidence reveals that this Zeus-Hermes combination was the local cult of the city of Lystra.
-There is also a reason why they would have identified Barnabus with Zeus and Paul with Hermes.
+There is also another reason why they would have identified Barnabus with Zeus and Paul with Hermes.

 This passage presents an historical problem.
 According to Josephus, Felix was brought to Rome for trial, but escaped punishment because of the influence of his brother Pallas.
 However, according to the Roman historian Tacitus, Pallas was removed from power by the Emperor Nero in 55 AD, which would be the year before Paul’s Judean trial.
 So it seems unlikely that Pallas could have helped his brother.
 Does this call into question the Acts' account of the date of the Procurator’s return to Rome?